JACward95/Azure-Compute-and-Networking-Walkthrough/README.md

 <img src="https://i.ibb.co/pnCWy5F/More-Choices.jpg"/>
 </p>
 <p>
-21).
-Go to More Choices to use a different account to log in with.
+21).Go to More Choices to use a different account to log in with.
 </p>
 <br />